 Implications for Industry

-Spain is experiencing a rapid transformation in drug pricing and reimbursement.
+Spain has experienced a rapid transformation in drug pricing and reimbursement over the past years.
 Even after a reimbursable price is achieved, you may still be subject to cost and demand containment measures before your product reaches the patient.
 The right preparation and strategies are essential at each of these points along the way.

-A clear understanding and engagement strategy at the Community level becomes critical, and companies benefit from regional market access expertise to stay on top of all the new developments.
+A clear understanding at the community level is critical, and companies benefit from regional market access, stakeholder engagement and communications expertise to stay on top of all the new developments.

 The Latest from Our Blog